The Science of Oysters

 How do oysters reproduce?

 Oysters reproduce by releasing both sperm and eggs into the water column, producing larvae.
-Larvae are carried by the Bay’s currents for several weeks, before they settle onto the bottom of the Bay and attach, or “set,” onto hard substrate.
+Larvae are carried by the Bay’s currents for several weeks, then settle onto the bottom of the Bay and attach, or “set,” onto hard surfaces, or substrate.
 A single female oyster can release a hundred million eggs in a year, but without suitable, silt-free substrate — preferably an oyster shell on which to set — oyster larvae die.
 The survival of a natural spat set is a fraction of 1 percent.

 What nutritional value do oysters have?